-In February 2017, the South African Competition Commission commenced proceedings against local and international banks including ANZBGL alleging breaches of the cartel provisions of the South African Competition Act in respect of trading in the South African rand.
+In February 2017, the South African Competition Commission commenced proceedings against local and international banks including the Company alleging breaches of the cartel provisions of the South African Competition Act in respect of trading in the South African rand.
 The potential civil penalty or other financial impact is uncertain.

-· Capital raising action
+Capital raising action

-In September 2018, the Australian Securities and Investments Commission (ASIC) commenced civil penalty proceedings against ANZBGL alleging failure to comply with continuous disclosure obligations in connection with ANZBGL's August 2015 underwritten institutional share placement.
-In October 2023, the Federal Court of Australia found that ANZBGL should have notified the ASX of the joint lead managers' take-up of placement shares.
-A civil penalty of \$0.9 million was imposed on ANZBGL.
-In December 2023, ANZBGL lodged a Notice of Appeal from the decision of the Federal Court of Australia.
+In September 2018, the Australian Securities and Investments Commission (ASIC) commenced civil penalty proceedings against the Company alleging failure to comply with continuous disclosure obligations in connection with the Company's August 2015 underwritten institutional share placement.
+In October 2023, the Federal Court of Australia found that the Company should have notified the ASX of the joint lead managers' take-up of placement shares.
+A civil penalty of \$0.9 million was imposed on the Company.
+In December 2023, the Company lodged a Notice of Appeal from the decision of the Federal Court of Australia.